Ocean Airlines

 Ocean Airlines S.p.A. was a cargo airline based in Brescia, Italy.
 It operated cargo services to Asia.
 Its main base was Brescia Airport.

 History

 The airline was established in September 2003 and started operations in November 2004.
 It was owned by Finrep (40%), Ined Holdings (40%), and ITAL Aviation (20%).
 It had 100 employees as of March 2007.

-The airline suspended operations in April 2008.
-It had stopped flying since October 2007.
+It stopped flying in late October 2007 and was grounded in January 2008 by the Italian Civil Aviation Authority.
+The airline was declared bankrupt and receivers called in late April 2008.

 Former destinations

 Ocean Airlines served the following at closure in 2007: